I believe pets are among God's greatest gifts to us. They offer not just companionship but also unconditional love.

 If you have a balcony or deck, consider allowing your pup to hang out there on cool days (as long as he can't fit through the rails).

-Letting him see what's going on outside offers him interesting visual stimulation which keeps his mind active.
-Provide him with a comfortable mat to lie on, especially if he is older, and make sure he has a bowl of water and shade available if it's warm out.
+Provide your dog with a comfortable mat to lie on, especially if he/she is older, and make sure there is a bowl of water and shade available if it's warm out.

-7. Give Him Things to Chew and Lick
+7. Give Your Dog Things to Chew and Lick

-Licking and chewing on treats can keep a dog occupied for a good chunk of time!
+Licking and chewing on treats can keep a dog occupied for large chunks of time.
+Additionally, it's good for them in a number of ways (although excessive licking can signal underlying issues).

-I fill hollow bones or Kong toys with food and freeze them overnight to keep my pup busy.
+My personal favorite are frozen hollow bones and Kong toys filled with food: I regularly fill hollow bones or Kong toys with food and freeze them overnight to keep my pup busy.
 To save time, I sometimes fill and freeze many at once so that I can quickly grab one from the freezer when I need it.